Geigerkind/VCB/README.md

 - Let buffs and debuffs be movable independently of each other -- DONE
 - let the timers scale together with the icon-size, currently the timers are same size regardless of icon size -- DONE
 - option to show timers as example 0:24 instead of 24s -- DONE
+- Enable consolidated buffs for target debuffs - would be useful in raids for some classes if not all

 **Hallonkaka:**
 - Option to have buffs/debuffs flashing then they just have a couple of seconds left, like the normal buffbar -- DONE